 Customer-owned banking – also known as mutual banking – is a fairly simple idea, but its implications can be quietly powerful.

-We still need to make a profit to be responsible stewards of our customers’ money, but we’re not maximising profit at all costs.
+We need to make a profit to be responsible stewards of our customers’ money, but we’re not maximising financial profit at all costs.
 This distinction matters.
 Instead of asking how to extract the most dollar value each quarter, we ask how we should do business well over the long-term, and in a way that serves customers, their communities and the world we live in.

 To be clear, customer ownership doesn’t automatically make a bank ethical or profitable.
 But being customer-owned makes it possible to run things differently.
 It enables bold action and long-term commitments that may be impossible to justify in a financial profit-as-priority model.